 Best for camping

-This particular beach is an excellent option for everyone, as it’s large, sweeping, and rarely crowded as a result.
-However, thanks to the surrounding region, many nature fans flock here, and it is ideal for camping.
+This particular beach is an excellent option for everyone, as it’s large, sweeping, and rarely crowded.
+However, thanks to the surrounding region, many nature fans flock here, which is ideal for camping.
 The beach has been Blue Flag rated and

 the sea is crystal clear and calm, making it a good choice for families too.

-In terms of how the beach looks, it’s literally stunning and a definite Insta-worthy snap to have.
-There are many amenities on-site, including restaurants and cafes, small markets, and toilets/shower rooms.
+Regarding how the beach looks, it’s stunning and a definite Insta-worthy snap.
+Many on-site amenities include restaurants, cafes, small markets, and toilets/shower rooms.
 You will find umbrellas on certain spots, and be sure to head to the far end of the beach to check out the sunset too.

 Best for relaxation

 Located in Thesprotia, close to Syvota, you’ll find Bella Vraka Beach.
-This is a beautiful spot and ideal for anyone who wants to grab a good book, a sunbed and chill the hell out for a few hours.
+This mainland Greece beach is ideal for anyone who wants to grab a good book and a sunbed to chill out for a few hours.

-The main beach is separated into smaller coves by a long strip of white sand which gives you isolation if you need it, but the easy access to the main section of the beach if you want to be a bit more sociable!
-The water is shallow, so it’s ideal for all swim levels, but it can be pebbly in places.
-As the beach is associated with a hotel, you will find that it’s jam-packed during the primary summer season, and there are watersports available for residents of the hotel.
+The main beach is separated into smaller coves by a long strip of white sand which gives you isolation if you need it but easy access to the main section of the beach if you want to be a bit more sociable!
+The shallow water is ideal for all swim levels, but it can be pebbly in places.
+As the beach is associated with a hotel, you will find that it’s jam-packed during the primary summer season, and watersports are available for residents of the hotel.
 There is also a small cafe on-site and sunbeds and umbrellas.

 If you’re not staying at the hotel, you can easily reach it by road, but from there, you will need to walk down a somewhat uneven path that is quite rocky.